| | |

 Longwood Brewery

 This unique brewery partners with local farmers to grow and malt quality barley and hops.
-In fact, 50% of their barley comes from Central Vancouver Island, while the majority of their hops come from within 20km of the brewery.
+50% of their barley comes from Central Vancouver Island, while most of the hops come from within 20km of the brewery.

-The pride and knowledge from staff giving us the tour and samples shone through.
+The pride and knowledge of the staff giving us the tour and samples shone through.
 And the owner was more than happy to share stories about his establishment while we enjoyed yet another beer with him out back.

-As a non-beer drinker, I was a little worried about this particular stop.
+As a non-beer drinker, I worried about this particular stop.
 However, they were determined to find a beer that I would enjoy.
 And enjoy I did!
-So much so, I ended up purchasing a few cans to stash in my wine fridge at home.
-(Let’s just say my husband was more than a little shocked).
+So much so, I purchased a few cans to stash in my wine fridge at home.
+(Let's just say my husband was slightly shocked).

 Arbutus Distillery is one of the stops on a Nanaimo Food and Beverage Tour with Vancouver Island Expeditions.